DamianRubio/bookpaths/README.md

 * **Finished Bookpaths**: An user can see the bookpahts that he has completed on his profile.
 * **Your Contributions**: An user can see the bookpahts that he has submitted on his profile.
 This view will allow the user to see how his submissions are performing in a fast way.

-**Contribute**: Users will be able to contribute to the platform by proposing the bookpaths that they find relevant for mastering a topic in one of the predefines categories.
+**Contribute**: Users will be able to contribute to the platform by proposing the bookpaths that they find relevant for mastering a topic in one of the predefined categories.
 A bookpath must at least have a step (that is a book).
 The number of steps of a bookpath is currently limited to 5 due to API limitations.
 Once a valid bookpath is submitted, the user is redirected to the view of the bookpath.

 **Bookpaths**: Each bookpath can be explored individually on its bookpath page.
 The following information of the bookpath will be displayed: